Beasteater019/IVY-Assignment/README.md

     - Validated the data to ensure accuracy and completeness.

 2. **Findings**:
-    - Successfully retrieved and processed the data from the API.
+    - Time taken by one response is approximately 171 ms;
     - Identified key insights and patterns in the data.
     - Have 3 verions and the prefix is varying upto first 3 characters
-    - Time taken by one response - `169ms`
-    - Request processed (Without Rate Limiting) - `100`
+    - Request processed (Without Rate Limiting) -> 100.

 ## Tools and Scripts
 - **Scripts**:
-  - Created a backent using the `Axios && Expressjs` library for API interaction.
+  - Created a backend using the `Axios' && 'Express.js` library for API interaction.
   - Used `generate.js` for prefix generation.
   - Implemented error handling to manage API rate limits and unexpected responses.